My business is Franchises. Ratings. Success stories. Ideas. Work and education

 2 Goals, objectives and functions of marketing

-ensuring the widest possible choice (the goal of marketing, according to which marketing should enable consumers to find a product that fully satisfies their needs and suits their tastes);
+providing the widest possible choice (the goal of marketing, according to which marketing should enable consumers to find a product that fully satisfies their needs and suits their tastes);

 maximum high quality of life (the goal of marketing, which is that it provides, along with the quality, quantity and variety of available goods, quality.

-Marketing goals should be:
+Marketing objectives should be:

 Achievable;